AllenInstitute/VesicleSegmentation/README.md

 The repository includes:

-Source code of Mask R-CNN built on FPN and ResNet101.
+ - Source code of Mask R-CNN built on FPN and ResNet101.

-Training code for vesicle segmentation
+ - Training code for vesicle segmentation

-Jupyter notebooks to visualize the detection pipeline at every step
+ - Jupyter notebooks to visualize the detection pipeline at every step

-Evaluation on MS COCO metrics (AP)

 ### Data